noor848/Article-Translation-using-Few-Shot-Learning-with-Flan-T5/README.md

 3. **Prompt Construction**: Builds a few-shot prompt with example pairs
 4. **Translation**: Feeds new articles through the model with examples as context
 5. **Evaluation**: Outputs can be reviewed and the prompt refined iteratively

-## Contact

-For questions or feedback, please open an issue on the project repository.